terminalforlife/i3Config/README.md

 # Introduction to i3Config

-My dedicated i3-wm setup, which I've used and tweaked for a few years now, is part of the pride and joy of any of my Linux installations.
-There will some things you'll want to manually change to fit _your_ needs, if you use this setup.

-What you'll get out of this setup is a very clean, minimalistic layout, without the hand-holding of the default i3-wm configuration.
+My dedicated [i3-wm](https://i3wm.org) (now [i3-gaps](https://github.com/AirBlader/i3)) setup \- which I've used and tweaked for ~7 years \- is part of the pride and joy of any of my Linux installations.
+It's a very clean, minimalistic approach to window management, without the hand-holding of the default i3-wm configuration.
 You are assumed to be familiar with this tiling window manager.

+Included, are several handy scripts for i3(-gaps):

+  * **comp_toggle** - Easily toggle compton/picom on or off.
+  * **font_cycle** - Cycle between multiple pre-set alacritty(1) fonts.
+  * **key_autorepeat** - Toggle keyboard autorepeat \- challenge your Vim!
+  * **lockscreen** - Simple but presentable lockscreen helper for i3lock(1).
+  * **partmount** - Easily toggle-mount filesystems with udisksctl(1).
+  * **shooter** - Easily take screen-, window-, or select-shots with scrot(1).
+  * **term_font_size** - Globally adjust alacritty(1) or xfce4-terminal(1) font sizes.

+Note to mention several scripts for PulseAudio users.
+Easily and intelligently adjust sink and source volumes.
+Toggle the loopback device with a simple script.
+Switch sinks with ease, such as between monitor speakers and headphones.

+Check out my i3(-gaps) programs [csi3](https://github.com/terminalforlife/Extra/blob/master/source/csi3), [i3-workspaces](https://github.com/terminalforlife/PerlProjects/blob/master/source/i3-workspaces), and [i3-active](https://github.com/terminalforlife/PerlProjects/blob/master/source/i3-active).

 # Have Some Questions?